uport-project/react-native-uport-signer/README.md

 ```

 4. Open up `android/app/src/main/java/[...]/MainActivity.java`
-  - Add `import com.reactlibrary.RNUportSignerPackage;` to the imports at the top of the file
+  - Add `import com.uport.signer.RNUportSignerPackage;` to the imports at the top of the file
   - Add `new RNUportSignerPackage()` to the list returned by the `getPackages()` method